m-beau/NeuroPyxels/README.md

     cd path/to/save_dir/NeuroPyxels
     git pull
     # And that's it, thanks to the egg link no need to reinstall the package!
+    # be careful though: this will break if you edited the package.
+If you wish to contribute, I advise you
+    # to either post issues and wait for me to fix your problem, or to get in touch with me and potentially
+    # create your own branch from where you will be able to gracefully merge your edits with the master branch
+    # after revision.
     ```
 <br/>